 Located in central Anatolia, the Ihlara valley is a 16 km (10 mi) long gorge that was formed by eruptions from nearby Mount Erciyes.

 There are 105 ancient churches located within the valley, 16 of which are open to the public.
 The one below was the Ağaçaltı Kilise (Church Under the Trees) with a very basic exterior but beautifully preserved frescos inside.
 Originally the churches were built after Christians came to the valley escaping Roman soldiers and over time more and more people used the valley as their home leading to the large number of churches being built there.

-From there we tool the trail winding along the stream that followed the ballet.
+From there we tool the trail winding along the stream that followed the valley.
 For much of the trip the sheer walls on either side kept out the sun.

 Near the end of the trail there was a small set of huts built over a tributary of the main stream.
 They served simple foods and drinks at reasonable prices for people hiking through the valley.
 We stopped and sat in one of the huts where we enjoyed a drink and watched the ducks swim under us.